SNMP Profile Format

 model:

-symbol: # dynamic label from SNMP
+symbols: # dynamic label with fallback

 name: entPhysicalModelName